-So I thought I might as well start where it count – the outside!
+So I thought I might as well start where it counts; the outside!

 (Soz, no talk of kale smoothies here.
 Although we have started having smoothies filled with good stuff a couple of times a week.
 Anyway, I digress.)

-Naturally, I decided subscriptions boxes would vastly improve my life, after all, I live for Glossybox.
+Naturally, I decided subscription boxes would vastly improve my life, after all, I live for Glossybox.
 A razor subscription box sounded like a great idea.